alxarch/basex-standalone/README.md

 Argument: `-q<xquery>`

-Executes the specified string as XQuery expression for *each* src / dest pair.
+Executes the specified string as XQuery expression before running the operation and after executing the `options.commands`.

 #### debug